Skip to main content

 11 GOVERNING LAW & JURISDICTION

-This DPA — and, where permissible, the SCCs — are governed by the laws of the State of New York, excluding conflict-of-law rules.
-Any dispute not subject to the SCCs’ mandatory jurisdiction shall be brought in the state or federal courts located in New York County, NY, USA.
+This DPA is governed by the laws of the State of New York, excluding conflict-of-law rules.
+Any dispute not subject to the SCCs' mandatory jurisdiction shall be brought in the state or federal courts located in New York County, NY, USA.

 12 MISCELLANEOUS